 We won’t get into too much detail here but it’s worth mentioning.
 We recommend that you to do your own research and reach your own conclusions.

 How to get paid in USDT

 Getting paid in USDT is super simple with Gilded.
 Since Tether is such a liquid asset, you never have to worry about the supply running low or the price becoming volatile.

 And just like USDC, you’re going to save yourself time and fees by making or accepting payments with USDT.

 Should you use USDC or USDT?

 Short answer: it depends.
 From our research and conversations with hundreds of customers and prospects, it depends on your specific needs, preference, and your customer profiles.

 USDC is most commonly used by institutions in the United States (or where Coinbase is offered in other countries).
 If your customers are businesses, then you will likely want to use USDC to send invoices to your customers.
 If you're a Gilded user working with Gilded's Coinbase integration, it makes sense to use USDC.

 On the other hand, USDT is most commonly used by traders and investors.
 Tether is a tool that allows traders to protect profits and stay in crypto.
 It allows you to keep your money on exchanges without subjecting yourself to volatile prices in bitcoin or other digital assets.
 If your customers are traders, then perhaps USDT is the right choice.

 Finally, we’d like to remind you this article is for educational purposes only.
 This is not investment advice, and we encourage you to do your own research.
 Hopefully, we’ve given you information regarding the difference between USDC and USDT.

 Want to incorporate USDC or USDT into your payment and billing process?
-Let us show you how.
+Schedule a discovery call with us today!

 Gilded empowers businesses to transact globally, using blockchain to unlock more efficient business operations.
 Our seamless invoicing, payment and accounting software helps businesses get paid faster and more transparently, with dramatically lower fees.